bureel/csi-4999-capstone/code/MIMS/README.md

 ## Building for production

-To optimize the MIMS application for production, run:
+To optimize the mims application for production, run:

     ./mvnw -Pprod clean package